fusion-energy/cad_to_dagmc/docs/outputs/conformal_meshes.md

 When you use `unstructured_volumes` on the GMSH backend:

-1. GMSH creates a unified mesh for all volumes
+1. GMSH generates the surface mesh for all volumes, including shared interfaces
-2. Surface triangles are extracted for the DAGMC h5m file
+2. Surface triangles are extracted and written to the DAGMC h5m file
-3. Volume tetrahedra are extracted for the specified volumes
+3. Any `volume_mesh_options` are applied, then GMSH generates tetrahedra for the selected volumes using the existing surface mesh as their boundary
-4. Both share the same surface coordinates at interfaces
+4. The tetrahedra are written to the VTK file, sharing the surface triangulation with the DAGMC geometry

 This guarantees:
 - Surface triangles match volume mesh boundaries